-Your grant will usually be split into three instalments:
+Your grant will usually be split into two instalments:

-- The first instalment will usually be 50% of your grant, and will be made at the start of your project. - The second instalment will usually be 40%, made at the mid-point of your project, after you have submitted your progress report. - The final 10% is made at the end of your project, after you have submitted your final report.
+- The first instalment will usually be 90% of your grant, and will be made at the start of your project. - The final 10% is made at the end of your project, after you have submitted your final report.